WORKSHOP

 Life on the Move

-Concepts should be based around the idea of creating new ways of transportation that mold the driver’s mood in every respect, allowing humans and vehicles to become one.
-During the studies, forward thinking will help to push the boundaries in anticipating both practical and emotional needs of future mobility.
+The concepts should revolve around creating innovative modes of transportation that resonate with the driver’s mood on every level, fostering a seamless unity between humans and vehicles.
+Through the studies, forward-thinking approaches will push the boundaries of both practical and emotional dimensions of future mobility.

 DRAW + SKETCH

-Modern car sculpting contains the fundamental principles of form, structure, volume, proportion, scale, and texture.
-As a car design artist, the sculptures must demonstrate life-like connections to their surroundings, along with the flowing skin-like surfaces of speedforms, to symbolize the refined image of future vehicle design patterns.
-During the workshop, this will be characterized by dramatic proportions, attractive fine lines, and softly appering but sharply contoured surfaces since viewing a sculpture can conjure many emotions, such as an abstract substance of a body or a spirit from a car being created.
-As the new form of future transportation, flowing random elements and continuously changing shapes will emerge from the dynamic norms of speed and aerodynamics while making the imagination visible into a form and expressing the motion onto a work of art as a clear manifestation of the future mobility definitions.
-During the workshop, an aesthetic transformation and artistic imagination of the participants will execute shapes and forms that naturally take the form of a vehicle as sensuous structures and emotional contours coupled with respect to man and nature since a sculpture itself enhances the art of nature.
+Modern car sculpting incorporates the fundamental principles of form, structure, volume, proportion, scale, and texture.
+As a car design artist, the sculptures must establish life-like connections to their surroundings, featuring flowing, skin-like surfaces of speedforms that symbolize the refined vision of future vehicle design patterns.
+During the workshop, this will be characterized by dramatic proportions, elegant fine lines, and softly appearing yet sharply contoured surfaces.
+Viewing a sculpture can evoke various emotions, such as the abstract essence of a body or spirit emerging from the car being created.

 ART LAB